Countries Where You Can Find Excellent Japanese Food

 As a Canadian native I have been eating sushi since I was in elementary school.
 I developed a taste for sushi from a very young age, the sushi bar at the Marina Restaurant in Victoria BC was actually my favorite restaurant.
 I wouldn’t say that this was the most “authentic” sushi ever, especially after I turned it into a soy sauce soup, but I am lucky to have expanded my palate so early in my life.

 Evan has been traveling and living out of a backpack for the last four years.
-He runs a blog on independent travel, giving people the skills and confidence they need to travel the world without a tour company.
+He runs a website on independent travel called worldcitizenevan.com (which is currently down, sadly), giving people the skills and confidence they need to travel the world without a tour company.